Delivery Plan 2024/2025

 Children Looked After Strategy / Children and Young People’s Development Plan

-86% of children placed with local authority foster carers by March 2025
+• Placed 75 per cent of looked after children with local authority foster carers

 Torfaen’s Play Sufficiency Action Plan